-A tax credit is a dollar-for-dollar reduction in the amount of income tax you would otherwise owe the federal government.
+The tax credit is a dollar-for-dollar reduction in the amount of income tax you would otherwise owe the federal government.
 For example, claiming an $8,000 federal tax credit reduces the federal income taxes you owe by $8,000.

-- You have sufficient tax liability (see above).
+- Have sufficient tax liability (see above).

 - Your solar or energy storage project must be installed and made operational within the year that you claim the tax credit.

 - You own the solar or energy storage project.
 A financed system is also considered eligible, as is one purchased outright.

 - Home batteries are included in the credit, if all the stored energy is generated by solar panels.

 - The solar or energy storage system is not being re-used or re-installed.

 - For solar installations that require new roofing, SOME of those costs are also covered by the Federal Solar Tax Credit.
 You’ll need to contact a tax professional to determine your eligibility for these circumstances.